Dodgers rebound in 10-5 win over Rockies for series split

+DENVER (AP) — Kenta Maeda didn’t come close to finishing what he started.
+He still had a pretty big say in the final outcome.

-DENVER (AP) — Joc Pederson had three hits and three RBIs, Matt Beaty doubled twice and drove in two, and the Los Angeles Dodgers rallied past the Colorado Rockies 10-5 Sunday to split their four-game series.
+Joc Pederson had three hits and three RBIs, Matt Beaty doubled twice and drove in two, and Maeda helped out offensively as the Los Angeles Dodgers rallied past the Colorado Rockies 10-5 Sunday to split their four-game series.

-Kenta Maeda pitched into the fifth but didn’t figure in the decision.
+Maeda pitched into the fifth but didn’t figure in the decision.
 He had a hand in the Dodgers’ first two runs, though, singling and scoring in the third and laying down a sacrifice bunt that helped bring Kiké Hernandez home in the fifth.

+“In my first outing, I hit a home run, but I’ve settled down and now I’m going for the knocks,” Maeda said through an interpreter, referencing the solo homer he hit in his 2016 major league debut against San Diego.

 Dylan Floro (3-2) got two outs to pick up the win and Julio Urias helped keep the Rockies in check with three scoreless innings in relief.

-David Dahl, a first-time NL All-Star who learned of his selection during the game, homered for the Rockies.
-Shortstop Trevor Story and right fielder Charlie Blackmon also were selected.
+Dahl, a first-time NL All-Star who learned of his selection just before the game, homered for the Rockies off Zac Rosscup, who had relieved Maeda.

+“This year, he really came with an intent from the first day of spring training to prove he can be a force as an everyday player,” Rockies manager Bud Black said.
+“Given the opportunity with how we set our roster, so very proud of him in that regard.
+Here he is, opening day starter for us in the outfield, having one quick stint on the DL early in the year but since then he’s been an All-Star.
+Well deserved.”

+Shortstop Trevor Story and right fielder Blackmon also were selected.
 Blackmon connected for his 20th homer of the season — a solo shot — with two outs in the ninth.

 Rockies third baseman Nolan Arenado and the Dodgers’ Cody Bellinger were selected in fan balloting announced earlier.
 In addition, Dodgers pitchers Clayton Kershaw, Walker Buehler and Hyun-Jin Ryu were selected for the NL squad.